leomeyer/OpenHAT/openhatd/docs/development.md

 ### Building on Linux
 On Linux, you need to install the prerequisites for the documentation first (see below: Building the documentation).

-To build openhatd, go to the folder `src/openhatd/openhatd` and issue
+To build openhatd, go to the folder `openhatd/src` and issue

 	$ make

-First, plugins will be built.
+First, plugins will be built, then the main program.
 This will also create a current release tarball.
 To run a number of tests, issue

 	$ make tests